Master of Social Work

 Professional Conduct

 The professional conduct policy applies both to current students and graduated students.
-University of Massachusetts Global is committed to providing an accessible educational experience for all learners.
-If a student requires accommodations for a disability to fully participate in the professional conduct process below, please contact the MSW program director at msw@umassglobal.edu or the Office of Accessible Education (OAE) at oae@umassglobal.edu or at (949) 341-9976 to request disability accommodations.
+The University of Massachusetts Global is committed to providing an accessible educational experience for all learners.
+If a student requires accommodations for a disability to fully participate in the professional conduct process below, please contact the MSW Program Director at msw@umassglobal.edu or the Office of Accessible Education (OAE) at oae@umassglobal.edu or at (949) 341-9976 to request disability accommodations.
 Advance notice is necessary to arrange for some accessibility needs.

 For current MSW students, the professional conduct procedures are as follows:

 1. Step One Meeting: When a program faculty member observes or becomes aware of behavior that brings into question a student’s ability to maintain the NASW Code of Ethics, the faculty member shall meet with the student to discuss the behavior and to advise as to appropriate means of remediating such behavioral concerns.
-A second faculty member may also attend.
+A second faculty member may also attend if necessary.
 A staff member will attend the meeting silently for the purpose of documenting the meeting's proceedings.
 The meeting shall be held in Zoom or on a similar virtual conference platform.
-Subject to written approval from the student, the meeting shall be recorded with the URL for the recording provided to the student, the presiding faculty, and the program director.
+Subject to written approval from the student, the meeting shall be recorded with the URL for the recording provided to the student, the presiding faculty, and the Program Director.
 Students are expected to be in a quiet and private area during professional conduct meetings with faculty.
 Students must have their webcam working and turned on for the duration of the meeting.
+Students are expected to make arrangements to attend conduct meetings at the date and time scheduled, during regular business hours.

 The faculty member may, at their discretion, proceed to conduct a Step One Meeting in the absence of a student who fails to appear despite having been provided advance notice of the meeting.
 The student will be considered to have waived their opportunity to participate in the meeting.
-After the meeting, the program director will provide a written summary of the meeting to the student, including the identified behaviors of concern, the advisement provided by faculty, and the student's failure to attend the meeting.
+After the meeting, the Program Director will provide a written summary of the meeting to the student, including the identified behaviors of concern, the advisement provided by faculty, and the student's failure to attend the meeting.
+Failure to attend a Step One meeting will trigger a Step Two meeting with the Program Director and Field Director.

 The following conditions automatically require a Step One meeting if the student has not yet had a Step One meeting, or a Step Two meeting if the student has previously had a Step One meeting but not a Step Two meeting: